qdddddd/lark-message-watcher/README.md

-# Feishu Group Pattern Bot
+# Feishu Group Message Watcher Bot

 This project runs one service: